What is the Commission about?

 The Commission has to add value and make a tangible difference.
 People are willing to give their time and energy as long as they feel that we are making a difference.

 The CARA process showed us where we’re more ready to act, but it also highlighted some of the key blockages preventing action, and we hope by focusing on these we can make the biggest difference.
 Some of these are policy related, and we can call for policy change within the city and, to some extent, also regionally.
 Nationally, we can say what policy changes we need but the message will be so much clearer if it comes from the wider network of Commissions associated with PCAN.
+A report published by PCAN, Trends in Local Climate Action in the UK, sets out policy asks to local and national government (read the report).

 In other cases, we hope the Commission can catalyse change more directly, for example by helping to develop city-wide retrofit activities, by informing transport decisions or by developing a low carbon investment platform and prospectus.
 We are also planning to commence work on considering Consumption Based (Scope 3) emissions for the city as this is where there is potential to make significant carbon savings.